-Risk areaRiskMeasures to mitigate riskStrategicCompetitive environmentThe markets for our products, solutions and services are highly competitive and we face strong competitors in several markets which may result in a change in our relative market position or unexpected price erosion.
+The markets for our products, solutions and services are highly competitive and we face strong competitors in several markets which may result in a change in our relative market position or unexpected price erosion.
+Other factors that impact our market are decoupling of major established players like e.g. the US and China and the worldwide economic upturn that leads to significant supply shortages.
 We address these risks with various measures, for example benchmarking, strategic initiatives, sales push initiatives, executing productivity measures and target cost projects, rightsizing of our footprint, outsourcings and optimizing our product portfolio.
 We continuously monitor and analyze competitive and market information in order to be able to anticipate unfavorable changes in the competitive environment rather than merely reacting to such changes.